 iii Laws to promote tracking transactions conducted on the internet

 Examples of laws that provide for tracking and recording transactions conducted on the internet include the Cyber Centre and Cyber Cafe (Federal Territory of Kuala Lumpur) Rules 2012 and the Consumer Protection (Electronic Trade Transactions) Regulations 2012.
 The former requires any person operating a cybercafé and cybercentre to maintain a customer entry record and a record of computer usage for each computer, whereas the latter require online business owners and operators to provide their full details and terms of conditions of sale, to rectify errors and maintain records.

-While we saw more enforcement actions by the Commissioner in the previous year, the Commissioner continues to pursue its 'audit' type regulation (as opposed to prosecution) via inspection visits and enforcement notices as the primary means of instilling awareness among data users on their data protection obligations.
+The Commissioner continues to pursue its 'audit' type regulation (as opposed to prosecution) via inspection visits and enforcement notices as the primary means of instilling awareness among data users on their data protection obligations.
 The Commissioner's Advisory, in connection with the conditional movement restriction order, again signalled the 'audit approach' as the Commissioner communicated its intention to carry out monitoring from time to time to assess level of compliance.

 1 Shanthi Kandiah is a partner at SK Chambers.
 She was assisted in writing this chapter by Thong Xin Lin and Nimraat Kaur.